ThemerV/Coodesh/README.md

 - **Project Title:** Interview Digiage
 - **Description:** This repository contains the resolved tasks, sql queries and all the requested files.
 - **Languages, Frameworks, and Technologies Used:** Java, SQL, Maven
 - **Installation and Usage Instructions:** Use "mvn clean install" to install all the necessary dependencies.
 Use "mvn compile" to compile the Java code.
-Use "mvn exec:java -Dexec.mainClass="com.example.{file_name}"": Run a specific Java class.
+Use "mvn exec:java -Dexec.mainClass="com.example.{file_name}"" to run a specific Java class.
 - **.gitignore:** Don't forget to include a [.gitignore](https://www.toptal.com/developers/gitignore) file.
 - **Challenge Reference:** If you are using a personal GitHub, reference that it is a challenge by Coodesh:
   > This is a challenge by [Coodesh](https://coodesh.com/).